subhajitpramanik/GDP-Prediction-With-Machine-Learning/readme.txt

-Hi there, I hope you have seen the video or the report.

-Here are some basic instructions while running the code, if you wish 😀:
+Here are some basic instructions while running the code, if you wish:

 1. Please run the code on colab
 2. There are two .ipynb files.
 One is the main code and another is code for the